Texas Child Support: How Does Child Support Work In Texas?

 Do Texas child support guidelines miss the mark?
 As detailed above, chapter 154 of the Texas Family Code is pretty clear on how much child support the state allows.
 Unfortunately, those guidelines don’t always serve the best interest of every child—or their parents.

-While some parents do have unrealistic expectations about child support, our state’s guidelines don’t make sense for a lot of Texas families either.
+While some parents do have unrealistic expectations about how much is child support in Texas, our state’s guidelines don’t make sense for a lot of Texas families either.
 Here are three reasons we should all take a closer look at child support in Texas.

 1. The way Texas calculates child support is different than other states (and less logical).